-- Have a grade point average of 2.00 or better (2.40 minimum for California non-residents) in all CSU transferable college units attempted - · Are in good standing at the last college or university attended (i.e.

-eligible to re-enroll)

-Have completed or will complete prior to transfer at least 30 semester units (45 quarter units) of CSU general education requirements with a grade of "C" or better in each course including all of the general education requirements in Area A: Communication in the English Language (English composition, oral communication, and critical thinking) and at least one course of at least 3 semester units (4 quarter units) required in Area B4: Mathematics/ Quantitative Reasoning.
+- Have a grade point average of 2.00 or better (2.40 minimum for California non-residents) in all CSU transferable college units attempted - Are in good standing at the last college or university attended (i.e. eligible to re-enroll) - Have completed or will complete prior to transfer at least 30 semester units (45 quarter units) of general education requirements with a grade of "C" or better in each course including all of the general education requirements in Area 1: English Communication (English composition, critical thinking and composition, and oral communication) and at least one course of at least 3 semester units (4 quarter units) in Area 2 Mathematical Concepts and Quantitative Reasoning.